bg-write/chatGPT-cheatsheet/README.md

 ### Open-Source Contributing

-Contributions to this guide are welcomed!
+Contributions to this guide are welcomed.

 This guide aims to solve the problems of accessibility with getting started with ChatGPT, which can be confusing for developers new to AI.
 This guide is build with markdown and Python.